This page refers to an older version of the product.

 Select the type of script required; PowerShell, Visual Basic or Java Script and enter the script directly into the dialog.
 Scripts can also be added using copy and paste or imported using the import button.

 The following settings can be applied which affect the behavior of the action:

 Timeout - Set a timeout for the completion of the script.
 If the time set is reached the action will fail.
-The maximum value that can be set is 60 seconds unless set to 0 which is infinite.
+There is no maximum value that can be set, however, the value 0 equates to infinite.
 Timeouts set in Custom Actions overwrite the default node settings.

 - Prevent script from running interactively - This option is selected by default and means that scripts will run without pop-ups that require user interaction.